 SPAM/Advertisement Releases - Carbon copy style New Releases for the purpose of branding a company name.
 Content that is deemed to excessively promote the purchase of a product, including excessive links that direct readers to buy the product.

-Reused Material - Content that is not unique and original.
+Reused and/or Copyrighted Material - Content that is not unique and original.
 News pieces, articles, or stories from other websites or publications will not be accepted as they may be copyrighted.
 Duplicate Content will also be refused if a News Release has been found to be published at an earlier date.

 Blackhat SEO – New Releases that are deemed to be purposefully over optimized for SEO.